moodysalem/react-sync/README.md

 A declarative approach to fetching API data using [HTML5 Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)

 ## Purpose
 `react-sync` provides a single higher order component used for retrieving data from your APIs.
-Manipulating and rendering the data is your responsibility, but refreshing the data from the API is as simple as changing a single prop.
+Manipulating and rendering the data is your responsibility, but refreshing the data from the API is as simple as changing the parameters of your request.
+Let the component manage the state of fetching the data.

 ## Status
-The v0.6.4 API is stable.
-This component only concerns itself with the R in CRUD.
+The v0.7.0 API is stable.
+This component only concerns itself with the R in CRUD

 ## Size
 v0.6.4 - 2104 bytes minified and gzipped